edge-cloud/www.edge-cloud.net/_posts/2014-01-08-openstack-vsphere-nsx-part4.md

 _Important Notes:_

   * The version currently available for download (VOVA 0.2.0) is not what I will be using.
 I'm using a special version that is not (yet?) publicly available and already includes the OpenStack neutron plugin for VMware NSX.
-  * The network configuration required for VOVA 0.2.0 differs fundamentally from what you will see here, as it uses OpenStack <a href="https://wiki.openstack.org/wiki/UnderstandingFlatNetworking" target="_blank">Flat Networking</a> instead of Neutron.
+  * The network configuration required for VOVA 0.2.0 differs fundamentally from what you will see here, as it uses OpenStack [Flat Networking](https://wiki.openstack.org/wiki/UnderstandingFlatNetworking) instead of Neutron.
   * In this setup we will use a very simple physical network setup.
 All components will attach to a common Mgmt / VM Network.
 This means that VOVA uses a single interface only.
 Please do not use such a simple network setup, sharing management and tenant traffic on the same network segment, in a production environment!

 After importing the VOVA appliance it will communicate with the NSX controller cluster and the VMware vSphere vCenter (See Figure 1).
 But it will also house the OpenStack Neutron plugin and thus provide the DHCP server capability to the OpenStack cloud.
 This will require VOVA to join the NSX overlay network as a transport node.
 How this is done will also be shown later on in this article.
 For now, let's focus on importing and configuring VOVA.